 How to Remove Lock option from the ctrl+Alt+Delete screen in windows

 - To access the Group policy Editor in windows vista and 7, Click on the start button and type in Group policy.
 You should then see an option called edit Group policy.
-In windows 8 or 10 you should type Group policy
+In windows 8 or 10 you should type Group policy in the start screen.
+Then click on the setting category.
+The option for edit Group policy should now appear.

 - Click on the Edit Group policy option and the Group policy editor will open.
 Under the Local computer Policy, expand the Tree to the following path: